 A talent consultant will:

-• Have extensive industry expertise, technical understanding and deep knowledge on competitors
+- Have extensive industry knowledge, technical understanding and deep knowledge on competitors

 In comparison, a recruiter will: